A

 My hands, my fists, my small bells ("Oh Yes"): William Matthews

-My heart was heavy, for its trust had been ("Forgiveness"): John Greenleaf Whittier
+My heart was heavy ("Forgiveness"): John Greenleaf Whittier

 My Last Duchess: Robert Browning